kh-eng-rmit/A2-Group-39-Git/Document Rewrite.md

 The complexity of machine learning depends on the task at hand and the technique employed to complete it.
 A machine learning model analyses data to find patterns; it then makes use of these revelations to carry out the task at hand more effectively.
 Machine learning can automate any task that depends on a set of data points or rules, such as answering customer service calls and reviewing resumes.

-supervised learning, unsupervised learning, semi-supervised learning, and reinforcement learning are the four main machine learning models.
+Supervised learning, unsupervised learning, semi-supervised learning, and reinforcement learning are the four main machine learning models.

 In supervised learning, a computer is given a set of labelled data so it may learn how to perform a human skill.
 This approach, which aims to mimic human learning, is the simplest.